ebruchez/ebruchez.github.io/_posts/2024-10-19-apple-1-reproduction-part-3-retro-chip-tester.md

 The tester reports that they all fail, which seems unlikely.
 I wonder if it is the chips, the tester, or the algorithm used to test them.

+__UPDATE: Stephan indicates that these chips must be positioned specially in the ZIF socket.
+In fact, the display shows that ("Pos 4" or "Pos 5").
+So it was a user error, not having RTFM.
+By positioning the chips correctly, most of these chips now test correctly!__

 ## Conclusion

 Although it wasn't exactly cheap, I am glad I built the RTC.
 It gave me more confidence about completing the assembly of the Apple-1 reproduction, and hopefully will also be useful for other projects.